15 impressive Raspberry Pi Zero projects

 Although nothing has changed in terms of size, performance is a very different matter.
 The Raspberry Pi Zero 2 W packs in more power compared to the 2015 model.
 The previous single-core CPU has been replaced by a more powerful quad-core processor.
 WLAN and Bluetooth 4.2 ensure that the Raspberry Pi Zero 2 W is suitable for almost any project despite the lacking Ethernet connection.
 The HDMI connectors of the Raspberry Pi 4 have been replaced with a mini HDMI type connector on the Raspberry Pi Zero 2 W for space reasons.

 Raspberry Pi Zero

-Demand for the Pi Zero was huge from the beginning, so the minicomputer was quickly sold out at numerous Raspberry dealers.
-The same thing happened with an issue of the magazine The MagPi, published at the same time, which featured a free version of the Mini Pi.
-Since so many people could get their hands on one so quickly, it is no wonder that many new interesting projects are being created with the help of the Raspberry Pi Zero.
+As is usual with new releases from the Raspberry Pi Foundation, the demand for the Pi Zero 2 W was huge right from the start with stocks quickly selling out among numerous Raspberry dealers.
+Since so many people could get their hands on one so quickly, it is no wonder that many new interesting projects were created with the help of the Raspberry Pi Zero.
 From practical, everyday helpers, to drones, to entertainment devices, it seems like amateur hobbyists have no limit to their creative imagination, as the following examples illustrate:

 The first example proves the minicomputer’s flexibility quite impressively.
-Electronics-savvy programmer Derek Woodroffe has redesigned the Raspberry Pi Zero as part of his “Extreme Electronics” project, allowing him to control one or more Tesla coils.
-As if this idea was not crazy enough, the visual marvel is also accompanied musically by a MIDI file being played, which is located on the single board computer.
-He reveals what software and hardware he used to create this masterpiece on his website:
+Electronics-savvy programmer Derek Woodroffe redesigned the Raspberry Pi Zero as part of his “Extreme Electronics” project, allowing him to control one or more Tesla coils.
+As if this idea was not crazy enough, the visual marvel is also accompanied musically by an MIDI file being played, which is located on the single board computer.
+He reveals what software and hardware he used to create this masterpiece on his website: Extreme Electronics.

 Pi0drone: the $200 drone from the Basque country